schmidt73/transport-clustering/README.md

 ## Citation

-If you find this work useful, please cite:
+If you found this paper useful to your work, please cite the paper:

 ```bibtex
 @inproceedings{